Red

 Meet at Orlando Sanford Airport

-Kerrie has been a member of Good Dog for over 3 years
+Kerrie has been a member of Good Dog for almost 4 years

 Kerrie was screened for responsible practices and has been a member since 2022.